BPNPS TEACHING AND LEARNING PROGRAM

 - Children deemed by Child Protection and/or Family Services to be at risk of harm.

-- Children identified by the school as vulnerable (including via referral from a family violence agency, homelessness or youth justice service or mental health or other health service and children with a disability).
+- Children identified by the school as vulnerable (including via referral from a family violence agency, homelessness or youth justice service or mental health or other health service)

 The following On–Site Provision operating model will apply: